jose94752/UltraVNC/conan/CONAN_README.txt

 *:shared=False
 [conf]

-# Set zlib in the conanfile.txt files need it
+# Set zlib in the conanfile.txt files need it <- obsolete we use conanfile.py

 # Install with x86-windows profile
 conan install . -pr x86-windows